Mayoori (actress)

-Mayoori (1983–2005), credited as Shalini in Tamil films, was an Indian actress who appeared in Malayalam, Tamil and Kannada films from 1998 to 2005.
+Mayoori (August 1983 – 17 June 2005), credited as Shalini in Tamil films, was an Indian actress who appeared in Malayalam, Tamil and Kannada films from 1998 to 2005.
 She did major roles in films such as Summer in Bethlehem, Aakasha Ganga, Prem Poojari and Sarvabhouma.

-She committed suicide in 2005 at the age of 22.
+Mayoori completed her schooling in Bangalore.
+She pursued a bacherlor's degree in economics from Ethiraj College for Women, Chennai.
+In 2005, she died by suicide at the age of 22.